nickschuch/d4m-tcp-forwarder/README.md

 eg.

 Xdebug picks up the Docker for Mac VMs network bridge as the source IP and sends it to that instead of the OSX host.
-This project fixes that.
+This project fixes that by forwarding that traffic onto the OSX host.

 ## Assumptions